 My visit to Warsaw was short, only two days in the week before Christmas, 2013.
 This article is about what I found walking the streets of Warsaw.
 The article is part of a series, read the introduction.

 The Palace of Culture and Science looks very much alike the Seven Sisters, the famous skyscrapers which Stalin built in Moscow.
-As a matter of fact, after the Second World War, Stalin had several similar works constructed in his newly expanded zone of influence, more precisely in Kiev, Warsaw, Bucharest, Prague and Riga.
-To the Polish people this astonishing building has always been viewed as an embarassing gift.
+As a matter of fact, after the Second World War, Stalin had several similar works constructed in his newly expanded zone of influence, more precisely in Kyiv, Warsaw, Bucharest, Prague and Riga.
+To the Polish people this astonishing building has always been viewed as an embarrassing gift.
 They had to pay for it themselves, and it reminded them of the dominating power of their eastern neighbour.

 Unless you’re an architecture buff, or fancy the view from the top of tower, you will have the opportunity to dive into the very large, fancy and modern shopping mall (called Zlote Tarasy or Golden Terraces) right next to it.
 You will find all the large Western brands represented here.